Line of Duty: Development

 Jed Mercurio created Line of Duty.

-Series creator and producer Jed Mercurio stated that he wanted to create something different to other programmes, and viewed the series as a "revisionist commentary on 21st-century policing".
+Series creator and producer Jed Mercurio stated that he wanted to create something different from other programmes, and viewed the series as a "revisionist commentary on 21st-century policing".
 The series is produced by World Productions.
 Mercurio originally pitched it to BBC One, which turned him down, believing it to be too "problematic for a mainstream audience", and directed him toward BBC Two, which commissioned the series nine months later.
 Mercurio also served as the programme's showrunner.
 A second series was commissioned by the BBC on 25 July 2012.
 Mercurio became an executive producer from the second series onwards, alongside Simon Heath for World Productions and Stephen Wright for BBC Northern Ireland.
 Tommy Bulfin replaced Wright for the fifth and sixth series.
 A third and fourth series were commissioned in April 2014, followed by a fifth in May 2016.
 At the time of the fifth series renewal, it was announced that future editions of the programme, including the fourth, would move from BBC Two to BBC One.
 This decision came after the series's high viewing figures and a restructuring of the networks.
 Five days after broadcast transmission concluded on the fourth, Line of Duty was commissioned for a sixth series.
 In 2020, a special mini-episode was produced in support of Sport Relief.
 The special was promoted as a "deleted scene" from the fifth series and starred Compston, McClure, and Dunbar, along with Jason Isaacs and Lee Mack.

 On 18 November 2025, the BBC confirmed a seventh series had been commissioned with Compston, McClure and Dunbar reprising their roles.
 Filming will commence in Belfast in Spring 2026.